 When this project started, I imagined using bus receivers and drivers similar to the ones which DEC had used on the PDP models.
-Actually, they used different bus drivers/receivers over the years, so a definitive, official spec on Omnibus interface elements is elusive.
+Actually, they used different bus drivers/receivers over the years, so Omnibus interface elements vary.
 However, it turns out that the DEC Unibus uses some of the same drivers and receivers as the PDP-8/e Omnibus.
-In Reference #2, I found the table at right, which provides key specifications.
+In (Unibus) Reference #2, I found the table at right, which provides key specifications.
 In addition, driver and receiver capacitance is limited to 10pF max.
-[I don’t know of an official DEC Omnibus interfacing manual but the Unibus is similar electrically, so the document for that is used instead. ]
+[The Unibus seems similar to the Omnibus.]

-As mentioned above, individual drivers and receivers such as these are both hard to find and typically accommodate only four-bits per dip package.
+Individual drivers and receivers such as these are both hard to find and typically accommodate only four-bits per dip package.
 Using them would have compromised Goal #3.
-Examining the specs, we see that the bus is close to being standard TTL, with the following additional requirements:
+Examining the specs, we see that they are close to being standard TTL, with the following additional requirements:

 The CMOS parts used in this design interface with TTL logic levels and easily meet the receiver input current spec.
 The 74ABT245 bus transceiver sinks 64mA minimum, covering the driver spec.

-While the threshold spec isn’t literally guaranteed, the fact is that the Omnibus swings good TTL levels and the guaranteed logic levels evenly straddle the desired threshold.
-Moreover, a minor infraction won’t make a big difference in noise immunity.
-Since the only alternatives would greatly increase the complexity of the design, I judged this single, isolated issue to be close enough.
-The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements reasonably well.
+The fact is that the Omnibus swings good TTL levels and our receivers’ guaranteed logic levels meet TTL specs.
+TTL Omnibus receivers are endorsed by DEC designs.
+Moreover, a minor difference in logic threshold won’t make a big difference in noise immunity.
+The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements pretty well.
 Sixteen months of solid operation of this board and the good results reported by other builders support this.